Shubhanflash22/Implicit-finite-difference-scheme-for-acoustic-wave-propagation-/README.md

 * **Finite Difference Schemes:** Implemented implicit and central schemes for numerical simulation.
 * **Wavelet Input:** Richter wavelet used as the source signal.
-* **Visualization:** Python used for plotting temporal and spatial wave propagation graphs; MATLAB used for additional numerical analysis and verification.
+* **Visualization:** Matlab used for plotting temporal and spatial wave propagation graphs; MATLAB used for additional numerical analysis and verification.

 ## Results